Rotator Cuff Repair [en Español]

 Less active people (usually those older than 60) with confirmed rotator cuff tears that do not cause pain, significant weakness, or sleep problems can safely go without surgery unless symptoms get worse.

-- In some cases, arthroscopic debridement and smoothing adequately relieves pain and restores enough function to allow daily activities, and open surgery is not needed.
+- In some cases, arthroscopic debridement and smoothing adequately relieves pain and restores enough function to allow daily activities.
+Surgery to repair the rotator cuff is not needed.

 Other Works Consulted